Bootstrap percolation on geometric inhomogeneous random graphs: Main results

+Therefore, if we were to change Theorem~\ref{thm:inftime} so that it excludes vertices which are unlikely to exist, we could also use~\eqref{eq:defofellvsimplified} to define $\actExp{}$.

+The reason for the phase transition at $\w v \geq ((2\|\x v\|)^dn)^{1/(\beta-1)}$ is the very last step.
+A vertex with such a high weight has neighbours closer to the source region $B_0$ than all other vertices at distance $\|\x v\|$.
+For this reason it may turn active much earlier than any other vertex in its vicinity.
+Within this regime, a second phase transition occurs when $\w{v} = \|\x{}\|^dn/\nu^{\Theta(1)}$.
+At this point, $v$ starts to have direct neighbours inside of the source region $B_0$, and in particular it is connected to the vertices of largest weight in $B_0$, so $v$ becomes active after just two rounds.
+In~\eqref{eq:defofellv} this phase transition marks the point when the maximum in the first case is attained by zero.

-\begin{rem} The technical restrictions in Theorem~\ref{thm:inftime} are necessary: if a vertex has weight $\w v = O(1)$ then the number of neighbours is Poisson distributed with mean $\Theta(\w v)$ (see Lemma~\ref{lem:marginalProb}), so $v$ is even isolated with probability $\Omega(1)$.
-In particular, we cannot expected that whp $v$ is ever infected.
+Next we observe that the technical restrictions in Theorem~\ref{thm:inftime} are necessary: if a vertex has weight $\w v = O(1)$ then the number of neighbours is Poisson distributed with mean $\Theta(\w v)$ (see Lemma~\ref{lem:marginalProb} and Fact~\ref{fact:Poisson}), so $v$ is even isolated with probability $\Omega(1)$.
+In particular, we cannot expect that whp $v$ is ever infected.